Mark Hoekstra

 Larry Faulkner Professor

 Mark Hoekstra is the Larry Faulkner Professor of Economics in the School of Civic Leadership at the University of Texas at Austin.
-He also holds appointments as a Research Fellow at IZA and a Research Associate at NBER.
-Prior to arriving at UT-Austin, Professor Hoekstra was the George J. Boden Professor of Economics at Baylor University, and the Private Enterprise Research Center Rex B. Grey Professor of Economics at Texas A&M University.
-He received a PhD in Economics from the University of Florida in 2006.
+He also holds appointments as a Research Fellow at IZA and a Research Associate at the National Bureau of Economic Research (NBER).